Rares0104/odin-recipes/README.md

 # odin-recipes
-Recipees webiste using only html.
+Recipes webiste using only html.